BitcoinDesign/Guide/guide/onboarding/automatic-cloud-backup.md

 %}

 {% include picture.html
-     image = "/assets/images/guide/onboarding/backing-up-a-recovery-phrase/automatic-cloud-backup/cloud-backup-password.png"
+     image = "/assets/images/guide/onboarding/backing-up-a-recovery-phrase/automatic-cloud-backup/cloud-backup-PIN.png"
-   retina = "/assets/images/guide/onboarding/backing-up-a-recovery-phrase/automatic-cloud-backup/cloud-backup-password@2x.png"
+   retina = "/assets/images/guide/onboarding/backing-up-a-recovery-phrase/automatic-cloud-backup/cloud-backup-PIN@2x.png"
    class = "shadow"
-   caption = "Allows the user to set a password used for encryption, this could also be a PIN." alt-text = "The user can set a password which will be used to encrypt their recovery phrase and act as a login" width = 250 height = 541
+   caption = "Allows the user to set a PIN used for authentication." alt-text = "The user can set a PIN which will be used to authenticate and access the wallet" width = 250 height = 541
 %}